 CIRP Biomedical Engineering Research team members prepare a young adult subject for a sled test that mimics vehicle swerving to study pre-crash avoidance maneuvers.

 CIRP has honed expertise in pinpointing and assessing the causes of injuries to reduce the likelihood of recurrence.
 The goal of our scientists is to translate field data and laboratory testing into improved products for children.
 The Center’s biomedical engineering research is conducted to fill critical gaps in quantitative data on the response of children and youth to crash or other injury forces.
-This research enhances our understanding of the mechanisms of pediatric injury and provides a solid experimental foundation for the development of improved injury prevention technology.
+This biomedical engineering research enhances our understanding of the mechanisms of pediatric injury and provides a solid experimental foundation for the development of improved injury prevention technology.
 Specifically, the objectives of this research are to:

 - develop improved injury assessment devices and techniques